fly4our/gofly4our/.github/ISSUE_TEMPLATE/division-issue.md

 ---
-name: Feature request
+name: division issue
 about: Suggest an idea for this project
 title: ''
-labels: ''
+labels: 'division :whale:'
 assignees: ''

 ---